 Let’s take it one step further.
 These gains could be heavily amplified with strategic “bonus hunting”.
 Many of these credit cards will reward 50,000 points for $3,000 spent within 3 months of card opening.
 If the average American household spends $3,167 each month ($38,000 / 12), then that family could, in theory, obtain a 50,000-point bonus every month!

 Typically, 100 points equal $1.00.
 So 50,000 points = $500.
 If a family were able to successfully “hunt” one card per month, their annual gain would skyrocket to $6,380 ($500*12+$380).
 Heck, I think even one card bonus per year is worth pursuing!
 Who wouldn’t want an extra $500?

 There are so many different strategies within the credit card reward space.
-If you are interested in using miles and points to travel, I highly suggest checking out Travel Miles 101 to learn how to maximize these rewards.
+If you are interested in using miles and points to travel, but don’t know how to get started, I highly suggest checking out my Travel Hacking for Dummies post.

 2. The Money Mirage

 If you’re like me, you’ve developed the terrible habit of checking your bank accounts and net worth every single day.
 This habit is certainly not uncommon within the financial independence community.
 However, there is one detrimental side effect that this incessant account tracking has revealed.
 When I spend cash, the numbers in my accounts don’t decrease, and therefore I don’t feel like I’ve spent any money!

 If I have $5 in my wallet and $3.47 in coins in my car console, I’m much more likely to purchase an $8 sandwich than if I had no cash at all.
 For some reason, my brain works like this: Hey Cody, you have a $5 bill and $3+ in coins, you won’t have to dip into your savings to buy this sandwich.
 Sure enough, I buy the sandwich and check my bank account.
 Nothing has changed!